Gangs in El Salvador are using women's bodies for 'revenge and control'

 "It is of concern that this number may be underreported due to lack of complaints being lodged because of fear of reprisals," added Callamard.

-Gangs are not exclusively male however, and female members convicted of crimes end up in prisons such as Centro de Readaptación para Mujeres, in Ilopango, central El Salvador.
+Gangs are not exclusively male however, and female members convicted of crimes end up in prisons such as Centro de Readaptaci-n para Mujeres, in Ilopango, central El Salvador.

 The women's prison is a large, sprawling series of compounds, littered with laundry, and -- oddly -- the constant buzz of light aircraft that appeared to swoop from the sky throughout our visit.